Digital Humanities and Creative Pedagogies

 This project is operated by Dr. Haohsiang Liao, Senior Lecturer in Chinese and Estella Chen, Professor in the College of Commerce at National Chengchi University in Taiwan and founder of MandarinX of edX.

 In this website, Min-Min Liang introduces a new approach of employing authentic material, using literary work in this case, to promote students’ reading and writing skills at intermediate-high level by utilizing Chinese Contemporary Writers Website.
-The new approach helps students’ learning to reach levels of Apply, Analyze, Evaluate and Design
+The new approach helps students’ learning to reach levels of Apply, Analyze, Evaluate and D

 Min-Min Liang’s primary pedagogical interest is interactive classroom teaching.
 She has adapted a model of Responsive Classroom, a research- and evidence-based approach, to her classroom teaching at MIT.
 This approach is supported by scholars such as Sara Rimm-Kaufman, in the field of Education.

 Min-Min Liang has developed this reading project to promote students’ reading and writing skill at novice-mid to intermediate-low levels.
 The new approach in this project enables students to use higher-order thinking skills even when their language skills are limited.
-Students are not only motivated to read the passage correctly, but also need
+Students are not only motivated to read the passage correctly, but

 Cultura makes use of online communication to help develop students’ intercultural competence.
 Typically based in a language class, a Cultura exchange involves two groups of students from two different cultures who participate in online discussion forums and compare similar materials from their respective cultures.